New York Fathers Rights - Long Island Fathers' Rights

 • The earning potential of both parties

-• How long it would take the dependant spouse to become financially independent, if possible
+• How long it would take the dependent spouse to become financially independent, if possible

 • Children

-• Contributions of the dependant spouse to the career and livelihood of the wage earner
+• Contributions of the dependent spouse to the career and livelihood of the wage earner

 • Tax ramifications